tarantool/doc/doc/reference/reference_lua/datetime.rst

             -

         *   -   :ref:`datetime.TZ <datetime-tz>`
-            -   An array of timezone names and abbreviations
+            -   A Lua table that maps timezone names and abbreviations to its index and vice-versa.

         *   -   **Methods**
             -